Blauben/Accumulator/README.md

+# Accumulator

 A simple app to track things by counting.
 E.g. money left to spend or track quantities over long periods of time by preserving app state.